asteroidai/blog/posts/agents.md

 The most basic usage of our Human in the Loop Supervisor is to add it directly to a tool with no other Supervisors.
 In this case, every execution of this tool will need human approval.

-A more sophisticated use of the Human in the Loop Supervisor is to chain supervisos together, such that the human only steps in to approve actions when multiple automated supervisors did not pass.
+A more sophisticated use of the Human in the Loop Supervisor is to chain supervisors together, such that the human only steps in to approve actions when multiple automated supervisors did not pass.

 The human operator is presented with all context needed to make a decision in the UI.
-This includes previous messages, tool calls, current tool call and arguments, annd previous supervisors that escalated along with their reasoning.
+This includes previous messages, tool calls, current tool call and arguments, and previous supervisors that escalated along with their reasoning.
 The human can approve, reject or modify the tool call to steer the agent on a correct trajectory.

 ## Mocking